Sherlock star Phil Davis quits Bafta over ‘toe curling’ 2023 awards show

 In a blistering indictment of Sunday’s (19 February) ceremony, Davis – who starred as the first killer in Benedict Cumberbatch’s Sherlock saga – tweeted: “The BAFTA awards were an embarrassing travesty.

-“Cutting deserving winners speeches for toe curling non interviews.
-Poor Richard E Grant pretending to arrive in a Batmobile and no Bernard Cribbens in memorium.
+“Cutting deserving winners speeches for toe-curling non-interviews.
+Poor Richard E Grant pretending to arrive in a Batmobile and no Bernard Cribbins in memorium.
 I resigned my membership.”

 The Independent has contacted Bafta for comment.

-After facing criticism over Cribbens’s omission from the In Memorium segment, Bafta tweeted that the Doctor Who star was being “considered” for the TV awards.
+After facing criticism over Cribbins’ omission from the In Memorium segment, Bafta tweeted that the Doctor Who star was being “considered” for the TV awards.

 In response to this, Doctor Who showrunner Russell T Davies seethed: “It’s fair enough to remember Bernard Cribbins at the TV @bafta, not the film.
 To say he’s being ‘considered’ is the work of an idiot.”

-Bafta later confirmed Cribbens would be remembered at its TV awards in May.
+Bafta later confirmed Cribbins would be remembered at its TV awards in May.

 This year’s film awards were co-hosted by the somewhat incongruous duo of Grant and Alison Hammond, the latter of whom said she felt like a “competition winner” when she was on stage.